forestgrape/coronavirus/index.md

     and avoid anything that weakens the immune system:
     * avoid excessive caffeine, excessive sport (if in a risk region), excessive alcohol ...
     * avoid being cold or even freezing for a longer period.
 For this reason, in cold climates don't open the windows permanently.
+    * avoid any kind of immune suppresives unless necessary for medical reasons.
     * try reducing stress for yourself and others.
 Trying too hard won't help though.

   Stress is an important factor, who hasn't experienced falling sick after a stressful period?
 It's about balancing the different kinds of risks and chances we have been and are facing through our entire evolution.